-Name: Berkely, Chad Worked for more than 160 Hours: Yes Contribution to Project: Berkley served as a software engineer on the project to develop the initial system prototype for semantic extensions to the Metacat system.
+Name: Berkely, Chad Worked for more than 160 Hours: Yes Contribution to Project: Submitted on: 08/05/2011 Award ID: 0743429 Berkley served as a software engineer on the project to develop the initial system prototype for semantic extensions to the Metacat system.
 Berkley was funded from the SEEK project but was working jointly on this project that extends SEEK concepts of semantic data query.